-Almost everyone has heard of Bitcoin now, but it’s not the only cryptocurrency around!
+Almost everyone has heard of Bitcoin now, but it’s not the only cryptocurrency!
 These newer assets, called altcoins can be just as interesting as Bitcoin.
 In fact, many of them have even more tricks up their sleeve and offer more functionality to cryptocurrency holders than Bitcoin ever good.

 What are they though?
-How do you store them and trade them?
+How do you store them and trade?
 In this article, we’ll be covering altcoins and everything you need to know to get started investing in them!

 Altcoins meaning and purpose

-While Bitcoin was the original cryptocurrency, the ease of issuing these new assets quickly led to more crypto assets coming into being.
+While Bitcoin was the original cryptocurrency, the ease of issuing these new assets quickly led to more crypto assets coming to the market.
 These other coins, or alternative coins, are called altcoins.
 An altcoin is simply a cryptocurrency that is not Bitcoin.
 That could be a community coin or even an ICO’s token.

 These currencies generally follow the same rules for existence that Bitcoin does, but they offer new functions.
 In fact, the whole point of altcoins is that they can do things that Bitcoin can’t, as an alternative.

-The barrier to entry for creating altcoins is pretty low, and that means there’s a ton of them.
-While these coins could be launched before on their own using a development team, platforms like Ethereum made it even easier to launch a crowdsale and then higher developers to manage the platform’s token.
+Entry barrier for creating altcoins is pretty low, and that means there’s a great variety of them.
+While these coins could be launched before on their own using a development team, platforms like Ethereum made it even easier to launch a crowdsale and then hire developers to manage the platform’s token.

 Ethereum - One of the most popular and well-known altcoins.
 This cryptocurrency is actually a platform that other currencies and projects can be built on.
 It enabled crowdfunding for cryptocurrencies and the ICO craze.

 Monero - This privacy-focused altcoin allows users to exchange funds while remaining anonymous.
-Unlike Bitcoin, which records every transaction in the ledger and will reveal the contents of your wallet if someone has your address, Monero allows this information to remain private.
+Unlike Bitcoin, which records every transaction in the ledger and reveals the content of your wallet if someone has your address, Monero allows this information to remain private.